 A tower at the southwestern corner of the New Cathedral, the Puerta de la Torre, offers a bird’s-eye view of inside both cathedrals from the balconies before you emerge on the exterior terrace to look over the heart of the city.

 Salamanca is at its best in April, when the weather is pleasant and visitor numbers are low.
 If you’re interested in the university’s exam and graduation traditions, May is a good time to arrive, although the city is much busier at this time of year.
 Alternatively, come in September or October, when the summer heat has receded and the streets are quieter.

-This sample itinerary will give you an idea of what is possible when you travel in Salamanca, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Salamanca, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Salamanca

 Places near Salamanca